Company History

 Here you will find an excerpt of articles from the daily press

-Two families were involved in the establishment of the biotech company Proceanis: the two parent couples of the founders Dr. Henning Jüchter and Heiko Bross.
-One were doctors, the others former owners of a horse farm – both helped their sons in 2009 with market research, product development, inventory management, and telephone customer support.
+Two families contributed to the establishment of the biotech company Proceanis: the two sets of parents of the founders Dr. Henning Jüchter and Heiko Bross.
+One were doctors, the others former owners of a horse farm – both helped their sons in 2009 with market research, product development, inventory management, and customer phone support.
 "Without them, we probably wouldn't have made it through the first steps," recalls Heiko Bross.
-A small apartment in Hamburg and a warehouse at the Jüchter family home in Bergisch Gladbach are considered the cradles of the company, which has been successful for over six years with the dietary supplement Arthrofill.
+A small apartment in Hamburg and a warehouse at the Jüchter family home in Bergisch Gladbach are considered the cradle of the company, which has been successful for over six years with the dietary supplement Arthrofill.
 The joint complex ArthroFill combines hyaluronic acid with nutrients for bones, cartilage, and connective tissue.
 Hyaluronic acid is the main component of joint fluid; advances in biotechnology enable its absorption through food.
 This has already been used in equestrian sports since the late 1990s.

 For example, this is what the dietary supplement producer Proceanis does.
 He no longer sells his two hyaluronic acid products "ArthroFill" and "Hyaluronfiller" only in pharmacies and cosmetic institutes, but since early 2016 also through his own online shop.